rhiannasfiberarts/rhiannasfiberarts.github.io/index.md

 hero_image: assets/images/yarn-ball.jpg
 ---

 Welcome!
-I'm a fiber artist based in Austin, mainly spinning, weaving and working with natural dyes.
+I'm a fiber artist spinning, weaving, slow stitching and natural dyeing.
 This is where I share my projects and process.

 Whether you're here for the pretty pictures or the process notes, I'm glad you stopped by.